 How can more companies get involved in the fight to end plastic waste?
 There are already so many packaging, sorting, and plastic collection companies, but what else can ignite change?

 A modern office can produce a considerable amount of waste, ranging from plastic packaging to small or medium-sized electronic devices.
 These products are sometimes difficult to separate and recycle properly.
-Almost a quarter of all plastic products are made with polypropylene.
-Some researchers have come up with a way to convert these polypropylene products into oil and fuel.
+Almost a quarter of all plastic products are made with polypropylene, thankfully, researchers have come up with a way to convert polypropylene products into oil and fuel.

 “In 2014 we hauled an estimated 32 million metric tons of food waste resources to landfills, or about 70 trillion pounds of waste, according to the Department of Energy.”
 Said Uisung Lee, an energy systems analyst at Argonne National Laboratory.

-Some researchers have found that less than 5% of manufactured plastic is recycled each year.
-This plastic riddles our ocean and researchers say that it would take more than 450 years to biodegrade, if it ever did.
+It has been found that less than 5% of manufactured plastic is recycled each year.
+The remaining 95% riddles our ocean and, according to specialists, it would take more than 450 years to biodegrade, if it ever did.

 The facilities that would partake in the plastic-to-fuel transformation have the potential to bring upwards of 39,000 new jobs and almost $9 billion in economic output.
 This could improve our economy while also providing new ways to reuse plastic and save our environment.

-This new method could also be cheaper than current recycling methods.
-Currently, it costs upwards of $4,000 to recycle one tonne of plastic bags - this often leads to burning plastic or disposing of it in landfill to avoid these high expenses.
+According to Power Technology, this new method could also be cheaper than current recycling methods.
+Currently, it costs upwards of $4,000 to recycle one tonne of plastic bags - this often leads to burning plastic or disposing of it in a landfill to avoid these high expenses.

 One of the most popular processes in converting plastic waste into fuel is called pyrolysis.
 This technique requires heating the plastics at a very high temperature.
-Materials are separated and this allows for them to be reused in an eco friendly way.
+Materials are separated, which makes it possible to reuse them in an eco-friendly way.

-In 2018, researchers at Swansea University discovered a way to turn plastic waste into hydrogen fuel.
-They said that this may one day be able to power people’s cars.
+In 2018, researchers at Swansea University discovered a way to turn plastic waste into hydrogen fuel, stating that this may one day be able to power vehicles.

-In collaboration with researchers from Shanghai Institute of Organic Chemistry, Chemists from the University of California, Irvine have discovered a recycling method that dissolves bonds of polyethylene plastic to create petroleum and other fuel products.
+In collaboration with researchers from the Shanghai Institute of Organic Chemistry, Chemists from the University of California discovered an innovative recycling method that dissolves bonds of polyethylene plastic to create petroleum and other fuel products.

-A team of researchers from Illinois Sustainable Technology Center B.K.
-Sharma and Kishore Rajagopalan along with the US Department of Agriculture, have successfully converted plastic bags into fuel.
+A team of researchers from Illinois Sustainable Technology Center B.K., along with the US Department of Agriculture, have successfully converted plastic bags into fuel.

-By using high-density polyethylene bags from local retailers and feeding them into a pyrolysis unit, they were able to create plastic crude oil (PCO).
+By using high-density polyethylene bags from local retailers and feeding them into a pyrolysis unit, they were able to create plastic crude oil, also known as PCO.
 As a result, they distilled the PCO to make gasoline and two different types of diesel.

-Plastic2Oil, a US firm works to turn plastic into sulphur fuel by using the discarded material as feedstock to create an ultra-low sulphur diesel.
-Today ultra-low sulphur diesel is mainly produced from petroleum.
-However Plastic2Oil provides a viable alternative with its plastic-derived fuel.
-Minimal energy is required for this technique since the processor uses its own off-gases as fuel.
+Plastic2Oil, a US firm, works to turn plastic into sulfur fuel by using the discarded material as feedstock to create an ultra-low sulfur diesel.
+Today, ultra-low sulfur diesel is mainly produced from petroleum.
+However, this firm also provides a viable alternative with its plastic-derived fuel.
+Minimal energy is required for this technique, since the processor uses its off-gases as fuel.

 Some advantages of converting plastic waste into fuel include:

-The plants that convert waste to fuel are producing fuels from combustible materials.
-These materials such as, non-recyclable papers, plastics, wood waste, and textiles are all either hard to recycle or non-recyclable.
-This is preventing those materials from ending up in a landfill.
+- The plants that convert waste to fuel are producing fuels from combustible materials, which are either hard to recycle or non-recyclable, preventing those materials from ending up in a landfill.

-Fuels that are produced can be tailored to a certain need - such as transportation or other uses where heat is required.
+- The produced fuels can be tailored to a certain need, such as transportation, where heat is required.
 This makes them suitable alternatives to fossil fuels.

 These are just some of the many benefits that converting waste into fuel can have on our environment and our ecosystems.

-With all the advantages, there has to come some challenges.
-Here are some of the challenges that come along with the conversion of waste to fuel.
+Some of the challenges that come along with the conversion of waste to fuel are:

-Burning solid fuel can release nitrous oxides, sulphur dioxides, particulate matter, and other harmful pollutants
+- Burning solid fuel can release nitrous oxides, sulfur dioxides, particulate matter, and other harmful pollutants.

-Countries like Sweden are worried because they rely so heavily on importing garbage from other European countries.
-The recycling industry is worried that plastic waste-to-fuel will damage or undermine the economy of other waste-to-fuel processes such as solid waste-to-fuel.
+- The recycling industry is concerned that plastic waste-to-fuel will damage or undermine the economy of other waste-to-fuel processes, such as solid waste-to-fuel.

-If you would like to learn more about our partnership with the Alliance to End Plastic Waste and our End Plastic Waste initiative, please visit our website.
+If you would like to learn more about our partnership with the Alliance to End Plastic Waste and our End Plastic Waste initiative, visit us here